shieldgenerator7/CreatureCombat/CreatureCombatWyl.md

 ## Abilities

 Each creature can have abilities.
 An ability can be activated manually on a player’s turn, starting a moment.
 An ability can also be triggered by another ability, an action, or the start of a moment.
 A triggerable ability can still be activated manually, despite specifying a trigger.
 This is a departure from MtG passives and triggered abilities.
 “Activated” includes “activated manually” or “triggered”.
 “Activated” means adding the ability to the queue.
-“Resolve” means to actually carry out the abilty’s effects.
+“Resolve” means to actually carry out the ability’s effects.

 An ability can have one or more triggers.
 When the specified event happens, you may choose to activate the ability.
 This is optional.
 If it has more than one trigger, only one triggering event has to happen to trigger it.